 Resumes that merely communicate your experience at face value are no longer enough.
-To stand out and succeed as a top-level job seeker, you must think of yourself as a commercial brand.
+To stand out and succeed as a top-level job seeker, you must consider yourself a commercial brand.
 This means regarding your resume as a marketing document that sells you to recruiters and employers.

 For your resume to be an effective marketing tool, it must sell your unique commercial value rather than merely list your accomplishments.

-However, what you likely didn’t know is that some common resume mistakes can take you out of the running before you’ve even had a chance to sell yourself.
+However, you likely didn’t know that some common resume mistakes can take you out of the running before you’ve even had a chance to introduce yourself.

 The initial screening time for resumes is between 6 and 7 seconds, according to a frequently-cited study by The Ladders.